Burhan Sönmez: Biography

 Burhan Sönmez was born in Haymana, near Ankara, Turkey, in 1965.
 He grew up speaking Turkish and Kurdish, then later moved to Istanbul, where he worked for a time as a lawyer.
 He was a member of the Human Rights Society (IHD) and a founder of TAKSAV (Foundation for Social Research, Culture and Art).
 He was one of the founders of daily BirGün, a left-wing opposition newspaper.

 Sönmez was arrested and detained by the Turkish authorities while a student in 1984, and again while working as a human rights lawyer.
 In 1996, he was seriously injured following a violent murder attempt by the Turkish police.
 Following the attack, he left Turkey, eventually ending up in Britain where he learnt English and received treatment with the support of the charity Freedom from Torture.
 He is now a dual Turkish-British national.

 Even though he was interested in poetry and won awards in two national poetry competitions in Turkey, he turned his hand to writing novels.
 His interest in writing, storytelling and modern literature is rooted in the traditional stories and legends he was brought up with.
 His unique experience of growing up in a remote village with no electricity, and having a talented storyteller for a mother, has provided perspective, inspiration and material for his writing.

 He has written for various newspapers and magazines including The Guardian, Der Spiegel, Die Zeit, La Repubblica.
 He translated the poetry book of The Marriage of Heaven and Hell by William Blake into Turkish.
 Sönmez was a member of the judging panel for the 2014 Cevdet Kudret Literature Prize, 2020 Geneva International Film Festival and the 2023 Inge Feltrinelli Prize.
 He lectured in Literature and the Novel at the Middle East Technical University (METU).

 Sönmez lives between Cambridge and Istanbul.

 Literary career

+Sönmez is the author of seven novels: North (Kuzey), published in 2009 in Turkey, Sins and Innocents (Masumlar), published in 2011, Istanbul Istanbul, published in 2015, Labyrinth, published in 2018, Stone and Shadow, published in 2021, Lovers of Franz K., published in 2024, and Red Mirror, published in 2026.
+He wrote the first five in Turkish, then he started to write in his mother tongue, Kurdish.